pgarazn-chem/HPCLoom/README.md

 ## License

-MIT License.
+AGPL-3.0 License.
 See [LICENSE](LICENSE) for details.
 Provided "as is" without warranty.